hwting1/Machine-Learning-Zoomcamp-Capstone-Project/README.md

    - **Feature Engineering & Modeling & Hyperparameter Tuning**:
       - Categorical features are encoded by `WOEEncoder` from the `category_encoders` library.
       - Train and evaluate Logistic Regression, Random Forest, and XGBoost models.
-      - Use `CalibratedClassifierCV1 from 1scikit-learn` to calibrate prediction probabilities
+      - Use `CalibratedClassifierCV` from `scikit-learn` to calibrate prediction probabilities
       - Use `Pipeline` and `GridSearchCV` from `scikit-learn` for hyperparameter tuning.
       - Results indicate that the Random Forest model outperforms others in terms of negative log loss, achieving the best performance.